Shubh1015/Shubh1015/README.md

 - 👋 Hi, I’m @Shubh1015
-- 👀 I’m interested in learning new skills
+- 👀 I’m interested in data analyst roles
-- 🌱 I’m currently pursuing MBA in Marketing
+- 🌱 I have recently completed my MBA in marketing
-- 💞️ I’m looking to collaborate on Tableau and Power Bi projects
+- 💞️ I’m looking to collaborate on Tableau, SQL and PowerBi projects
 - 📫 How to reach me shubhangijain3009@gmail.com

 <!---